 Below is the list of activities in Rotorua that we actually did.
 It includes the paid and free things to do in Rotorua, and tourist attractions!

 Isn’t it such a great description?

 They have a small museum and the most awesome little walk that ends in a lovely waterfall.
 I thought it would be super morbid, but it wasn’t!
 It was a nice, well thought of outdoor museum (well, there’s an indoor part as well, but the outside part is amazing).
 Well worth it!
-A family pass cost NZ$ 75 for a family of 5 in 2018.

 After all that, we went to visit Lake Tarawera and its volcano because we wanted to see the volcano (it’s big and it has 3 domes) but we could only see it from far away, across the lake.
 It was still impressive.
 Kinda scary after reading that it’s still active, though.

-It’s free to visit, but if you wish to take a boat to get closer, you’ll need to pay.
+- Cost: It’s free to visit, but if you wish to take a boat to get closer, you’ll need to pay.
 The price depends on your provider.